- Science Highlights

 The safety review of research to be conducted at the ATF is an important effort that requires your full participation if the review is to be conducted in a timely manner.
 Please allocate sufficient time to ensure that the review is completed prior to your arrival at the facility to conduct this work.
 While the ESH staff who reviews your submission will work closely with you to apply the requirements appropriately, do not expect them to complete activities that can only be conducted by you.

 Keep in mind that some types of activities, equipment and materials if utilized in your work may require additional training and procedures.
 These include:

 - Use of radioactive materials

-- Use of significant quantities of flammable liquids
+- Use of significant quantities of flammable liquids or gases

 - Use of toxic or biological materials

 - Use of material handling equipment such as hoists or overhead cranes

 Also keep in mind that transportation of hazardous and radioactive materials to and from the BNL site must be conducted in compliance with BNL & DOT regulations.
 Please do not hesitate to contact the ATF ESH Coordinator, Karl Kusche (631-344-3116) if you have questions during the preparation of this form.

 - All experimental safety reviews (ESRs) expire in one year and users are required to resubmit their experiment information on a new form at that time.Users should reevaluate their activities and assure that the new form accurately reflects their work.This re-review is required to assure ongoing attention to ES&H risks.